 The growth rates assumed an increase in revenue because of new customer acquisition or growth in sales from existing customers.
 Beyond five years, a terminal growth rate was determined based on management's expectation of the long-term forecast growth rate of the business.
-A sensitivity analysis of the revenue growth rates was performed on both CGUs.
-Except for those already fully impaired, for the CGU of "Smart music learning business", a rise in the pre-tax discount rate to 24.88% (i.e., +10.41%) in the smart music learning business CGU would result in impairment.

 Discount rate - the discount rate used is before tax and reflects specific risks relating to the relevant unit.
 The discount rate is used to discount each CGU's estimated future cash flows.
-Except for those already fully impaired, a rise in the pre-tax discount rate to 24.88% (i.e., +10.41%) in the smart music learning business CGU would result in impairment.